gmfmi/searchinGhost/README.md

 - [x] Add a custom user-defined post reformat function called before indexation
 - [x] Expose 'searchOn' and 'loadOn' in the configuration
 - [x] Clean the code and comments
-- [ ] Make the demo mobile-first, currently it looks ugly on small screens
+- [x] Make the demo mobile-friendly, it currently looks ugly on small screens
-- [ ] Ask someone to do a code review because I am not a Javascript dev 😅
+- [ ] A code review

 ## Contribute